DUDUKorte/UE5-RPD-Project/README.md

 > If the Bone's life is 0 or less, it break

 > Also, every time the player hit any bone in upperbody, it enables ragdoll for some time only in that bone and its childrens to create a "impact illusion"

+> Another special thanks to @heloisars2 who came up with the idea